satshacopter/satshacopter-250X/README.md

 <img src="media/mounting_imu.jpg" width="70%">

-Put some double side scoth tape on the back of the board and fix to the under side of the main frame.
-Doing so you shuold have this setup:
+Put some double side scotch tape on the back of the board and fix it to the under side of the main frame.
+Doing so you should have this setup:

 <img src="media/mount_board.jpg" width="70%">